Garda Youth Diversion Programme

 • The child staying away from specific places or people (or both)

-• Initiatives within the child’s family and community that might help to prevent the child committing further offences or anti-social behaviour
+• Initiatives within the child’s family and community to help prevent the child committing further offences or anti-social behaviour

-• Any other matter (which in the opinion of those present at the conference) would be in the child’s best interests or would make the child more aware of the consequences of their behaviour.
+• Any other matter in the child’s best interests or would make the child more aware of the consequences of their behaviour.

-The details of the conference and any action plan must be reported to the Director of the Diversion Programme.
-The Director then decides whether it is necessary to vary any period of supervision.
+The conference and any action plan are reported to the Director of the Diversion Programme.
+The Director then decides if they need to vary any period of supervision.

 Garda Youth Diversion Projects

-The projects provide the children with opportunities to engage in activities such as education, employment training, sport, art and music.
+The Youth Diversion Programme is supported by a network of Garda Youth Diversion Projects (GYDPs).
+The projects give the children opportunities to engage in activities such as education, employment training, sport, art and music.
 Most projects operate outside of school hours, although activities may also be planned during the daytime.

 Schools Programme